dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * roles: show container only if user is in one of these roles
 * if: show the widget if the expression is true
 * redrawInterval: redraw interval (seconds).
 Periodically refreshes the container and all contained content.
+* foreach: expression that evaluates to an array of objects.
+The first child of the container is rendered for each object, with the "value" context set to the respective array item (Dashjoin Studio only)

 #### expansion